Impact of Community Structure on Cascades: Introduction

-The remainder of this paper is organized as follows.
-We present our model in Section~\ref{sec:model} and a literature review in Section~\ref{sec:review}.
-In Section~\ref{sec:mfe} we present a mean-field approximation of the adoption process, whose validity is then established in Section~\ref{sec:MP} by constructing a Markov process coupling the evolution of the adoption process with the process generating the random graph.
-This Markov process is then approximated using a set of ODEs in Section~\ref{sec:ODE_approx}, and their analysis is presented in Section~\ref{sec:ODE_analysis}.
-We discuss the results on the contagion threshold for general thresholds in Section~\ref{sec:ContagionThreshold}.
-All the results are specialized to the case of Poisson degree distributions in Section~\ref{sec:Poisson}.
-We present numerical results in Section~\ref{sec:results} and conclude in Section~\ref{sec:conclusion}.
+{\bf Organization:} The remainder of this paper is organized as follows.
+We present our model in Section \ref{sec:model}.
+In Section \ref{sec:meanfield}, we present a mean-field approximation of the adoption process, whose validity is then established in Sections \ref{sec:markovproc} through \ref{sec:odeanalysisinf}: in Section \ref{sec:markovproc}, we construct a Markov process coupling the evolution of the adoption process with the process generating the random graph; in Section \ref{sec:odeapprox}, we present two truncated versions of this process which are then approximated using a set of ODEs; we then provide a probabilistic approach to solve this set of ODEs in Section \ref{sec:odeprobsol}; the analysis of the trajectory of the ODEs is presented in Sections \ref{sec:odeanalysisfinite}; we establish the connection between the asymptotics of the cascade process and the ODEs in Section \ref{sec:odeanalysisinf}.
+We discuss the results on the contagion threshold for general thresholds in Section \ref{sec:contagion}.
+Many results are then specialized to the case of Poisson degree distributions in Section \ref{sec:poissdeg}.
+We present numerical results and discuss the optimal seeding strategy using a heuristic policy in Section \ref{sec:numres}.

+{\bf Notation:} Random variables are denoted by capital letters (sometimes using a bold typeset, too); realizations or deterministic quantities are in small letters.
+Vectors are denoted by using a bold typeset and individual components without it.
+Adhering to game-theoretic notation, a vertex's community is denoted by $j\in\{1,2\}$ and the other community by $-j=\{1,2\}\setminus\{j\}$.
+Multigraphs are denoted by an asterisk and simple graphs without one.
+The words ``community'' and ``side'' are used interchangeably. $\mathbb{R}_+$ denote the set of non-negative real numbers, $\mathbb{Z}_+$ denote the set of non-negative integers, and $\mathbb{Z}_{++} = \{1,2,\cdots,\}$.
+We say that the set of events $\{A_n\}_{n\in\mathbb{Z}_{++}}$ holds with high probability if $\lim_{n\to\infty}\prob(A_n)=1$.
+The superscript/subscript $(j'\gets j)$ on a parameter denotes that the parameter is associated with half-edges/vertices in community $j$ that can be paired with half-edges/vertices in community $j'$.
+The superscript $(j)$ is used to denote that the parameter is associated with vertices in community $j$.